ikonyshev/prompts/README.md

 ## Search approach

 Just using `elasticsearch-rails` gem.
 But this is not fun.
-To add some fun I'm adding OpenAI and vector search.
-The UI shows both results so we can compare quality.
+To add some fun I implemented OpenAI and vector search.
+The UI shows both results, so we can compare quality.
+To enable vector search create `.env` file with OPENAI_KEY environment variable.

 ## How to start it